Part C – General provisions, financial arrangements and payment terms

 ii. your ABN or GST number as the issuer, without our ABN or GST number.

 a.
 You agree that only bookings for the SSR Codes set out in the API Developers Guide may be made through the API, and that all other SSR bookings must be made through the Guest Contact Centre.

-c.
-You agree to tell all Guests about the SSR codes and the conditions of travel attached to those SSR codes (which are displayed at the bottom of the flight selection page on our Website) to all Guests during the booking process.
+b.
+You agree to tell Guests about the SSR codes and the conditions of travel attached to those SSR codes (which are displayed at the bottom of the flight selection page on our Website) during the booking process.
 If a Guest makes a booking with an SSR code, you must ensure that the relevant information attaching to that SSR code appears on the Guest’s itinerary.

 e.
 The Airlines accept no liability in situations where travel is denied because a Guest was not booked under a SSR code in circumstances where you, acting reasonably, should have booked them under that code or called the Guest Contact Centre.